 - Computer Generated Art

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
+Artwork must adhere to the policy of the House Office Building Commission.
+In accordance with this policy, exhibits depicting subjects of contemporary political controversy or a sensationalistic or gruesome nature are not allowed.

 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
 For more on copyright and plagiarism click here.